What Are Singular and Plural Nouns?

 Julie wanted to wear a

-When we want to refer to two or more objects, things, or people, we mainly use plural nouns.
-However, regular and irregular nouns have different plural forms.
+When referring to two or more objects, things, or people, plural nouns are used.
+However, regular and irregular nouns have different ways of forming their plural forms.

 She reads 3 book